Tribeca Film Festival Will Feature More Films Directed By Women Than Ever Before

 Still, there's hope.
 This year, women directed 37% of the films featured at Sundance.
 Now, Tribeca is raising that percentage even higher.
 Women are taking to the streets and declaring that "Time's Up" on inequality and minimal representation.
 The tide's shifting, and we couldn't be more excited.

-The Tribeca Film Festival will run from April 18 through April 29 in New York City.
+The Tribeca Film Festival will run from April 18 to April 29 in New York City.

 Read These Stories Next: